RitoShark/Gimp-Tex-Plugin/README.txt

   • The error appears even though files load successfully
   • Works in 24+ languages
   • Runs silently in the background
-  • Only closes TEX-related errors (safe!)
+  • closes every error window so dont get confused

   How to enable/disable:
   • Enabled by default during installation (checkbox)